Rustam Haidar: Early education and career

-Muhammad bin Rustam bin Ali Haider was born in 1889 in the Lebanese city of Baalbek under the Ottoman Empire to a well-known family which originated from the Shia Arab Bani Asad tribe.
+Muhammad bin Rustam bin Ali Haider was born in 1889 in the Lebanese city of Baalbek under the Ottoman Empire to a well-known family of Iraqi origin which originated from the Shia Arab Bani Asad tribe.
 Much of his childhood is unknown but Haidar attended and studied primary, middle and high school studies.
 He completed his studies in Constantinople at the Shahani School and graduated in 1910.
 Then he traveled to Paris and studied at the University of Paris and worked in and founded al-Fatat society along with his two colleagues, Awni Abd al-Hadi, a law student, and Ahmed Qadri, a medical student, with the motivation of spreading a nationalistic spirit.
 Furthermore, he worked in other political and national fields.
 Haidar later obtained a high grade from the university and returned to Baalbek in 1913 to work in the education fields.
 During World War I, Rustam worked as a history and economics teacher in Jerusalem.

 During the height of the Arab Revolt which was led against the Ottomans, Haidar decided to join the forces of Faisal I due to being a founding member of al-Fatat Society.
 He helped head the military campaign heading to the Levant to expel the Ottoman army with direct support from European forces.
 Because of his background, Haidar was described as "calm in nature and extremely intelligent."
 After his work in the revolt, Rustam Haidar managed to rise to major positions under the rule of King Faisal I, even after Faisal I was crowned as King of Iraq.
 By this point, Haidar became the King's private and trusted advisor and secretary and was the writer of the King's speeches and statements and the confidant of his secrets.
 On November 22, 1918, he left with Faisal I, heading to Paris to attend the Paris Peace Conference.
 They were accompanied by Nuri al-Said, Dr. Ahmed Qadri, and Fayez al-Fusain, and then they left for London on January 7, 1919.
 Haidar first set soil in Iraq on June 23, 1921, along with Faisal I after they departed the "Northbrook" ship.
 After that, Haidar acquired Iraqi citizenship in accordance with the new law, which was written down by the newly crowned King Faisal I, and remained in the service of the Kingdom of Iraq as head of the newly established royal court.
 Haidar lived in al-Karkh in a simple house with a rent of only 3 dinars.